 So too have the more health hazardous conditions of homeless shelters and public or low-income housing (think: poorer ventilation, greater exposure to secondhand smoke, peeling lead paint, crowded living spaces, and closer proximity to pollutant-producing sites like chemical plants).
 That many individuals living at or below the poverty line lack access to green spaces and areas affording opportunities to exercise—both of which improve cardiovascular health—is yet another reason they face such elevated risks of heart disease.

-Keenly aware of these disparities, George Washington University researcher Antwan Jones, Ph.D., and colleagues set out to see whether the availability of affordable housing in a given area correlated with improved heart health among that area's residents.
+Aware of these disparities, George Washington University researcher Antwan Jones, Ph.D., set out to see whether the availability of affordable housing in a given area correlated with improved heart health among that area's residents.
 Jones et al. did this by looking at the correlation between various heart health measures in certain municipalities (think: diagnoses of cardiovascular disease and high cholesterol as well as use of prescription medications to lower blood pressure) and these municipalities' adoption (or not) of inclusionary zoning policies.

 What Are Inclusionary Zoning Policies?

 Inclusionary zoning policies refer to housing policies that increase the number of affordable housing units in a given area either by requiring developers to set aside a certain percentage of units in new developments for families living below certain income thresholds; incentivizing developers to do so via expedited permitting, construction fee reimbursement, and density bonuses (whereby developers may increase the square footage or number of units in their buildings, provided they reserve a certain number of units for lower-income tenants); or levying fees on developers creating market-rate real estate that is used to finance affordable housing.